 Distracted driving continues to be one of the leading causes of traffic accidents.
 A distracted teen driver also suffers from inexperience.
 While an older driver may respond quickly after a mistake, the teen driver may not have the reflexes or understanding to avoid a collision.
 A teen driver may be distracted by the following:

-- Their phone
+- Their cell phone

 - Their friends